How to Make a French Cleat

 What Type of Wood Should You Use?

 French cleats are pretty forgiving.
-Cleats can be made with just about any type of wood.
-You could use solid wood like 1×4s and 1×6s.
-Or you could use ½” or ¾” plywood that has been ripped into strips.
+You can make them with just about any type of wood, such as boards like 1×4s and 1×6s.
+However, ½” or ¾” plywood that you’ve ripped into strips is a popular choice for making French cleats.
+Look for quality sheets that are relatively free of voids and knots.

 Related: Beginner’s Guide to Wood Sizes